Background pattern

 Use in children and adolescents

 If you wear contact lenses, you must remove them before using the NETDEX eye drops.
-After using this medication, wait 15 minutes before putting your contact lenses back on.
+After using this medicine, wait 15 minutes before putting your lenses back.

-If you need to use NETDEX while wearing contact lenses, you must use NETDEX in a single-use container without preservative.
+If you need to use NETDEX while wearing contact lenses, you must use the preservative-free single-dose NETDEX.

-However, do not wear contact lenses during treatment with eye drops containing steroids, due to a higher risk of infection.
+However, you should not wear contact lenses during treatment with corticosteroid eye drops, due to a higher risk of infection.
 It is also strongly recommended that you avoid wearing contact lenses during an eye infection or inflammation.

 If you useNETDEX with other eye drops